 Some compostable products may come into contact with meats, fats, or dairy products.
 While these items can be safely composted, they have greater potential to introduce complicating factors such as odor, pests, and pathogens.
-Home composters should think carefully about adding these feedstocks or compostable products that have come into contact with them.
+Home composters should think carefully about adding these particular food products or compostable products that have come into contact with them.
+Each composter is responsible for educating themselves on the risks and benefits of including these types of feedstocks, as optimal conditions and high management levels are necessary for compost to reach temperatures sufficient to mitigate pathogenic risk.
+It can be time and management intensive to produce these composting conditions.

 Maintaining the proper balance between moisture and oxygen is key to successful composting.
 Utilizing a bin with air holes or an aeration tube(s) can passively add oxygen, while regularly turning the material in the bin will actively introduce oxygen.
 A pile that’s too wet will likely not have enough oxygen, which would cause the decomposition to change from aerobic (with oxygen) to anaerobic (without oxygen) and become foul-smelling.